 \section{Results}

 The data selected in the seven search categories are tested against multiple \HH production hypotheses: the SM prediction; variations of the SM coupling strength modifiers \kappal, \kappat, \kappaV, and \kappaVV; the effective couplings \cg, \cgg, and \ctwo in the EFT approach; and resonant production of \PH boson pairs originating from the decay of heavy particles with spins of 0 or 2 and masses $m_{\X}$ ranging from 250 to 1000\GeV.
-In each case, the entire data set is fit simultaneously to a model composed of the background prediction (with uncertainties) and the \HH signal hypothesis under consideration.
-The distributions in \mT in the \threeLeptonCR CR and in $m_{4\lep}$ in the \fourLeptonCR CR, enriched in $\PW\PZ$ and $\PZ\PZ$ backgrounds and shown in Fig.~\ref{fig:postfitPlotsCR}, are included in each of these fits, in order to obtain in-situ constraints on the systematic uncertainties described in Section~\ref{sec:systematicUncertainties}.
-This in turn reduces the uncertainties in signal and background predictions in the seven search categories.
+In each case, the data observed in the seven search categories is fit simultaneously to a model composed of the background prediction (with uncertainties) and the \HH signal hypothesis under consideration.
+The distributions in \mT in the \threeLeptonCR CR and in $m_{4\lep}$ in the \fourLeptonCR CR shown in Fig.~\ref{fig:postfitPlotsCR} are included in these fits, in order to obtain in-situ constraints on the systematic uncertainties described in Section~\ref{sec:systematicUncertainties}.
+This in turn reduces the uncertainties in the signal and background predictions.